-Network Security Services (NSS) is a base library used by Mozilla software.
+Network Security Services (NSS) is a base library for cryptographic algorithms and secure network protocols used by Mozilla software.

 Would you like to get involved and help us to improve the core security of Mozilla Firefox and other applications that make use of NSS?
 We are looking forward to your contributions!

 We have a large list of tasks waiting for attention, and we are happy to assist you in identifying areas that match your interest or skills.
 You can find us on irc.mozilla.org in channel #nss or you could ask your questions on the mozilla.dev.tech.crypto newsgroup.

 The NSS library and its supporting command line tools are written in the C programming language.
 Its build system and the automated tests are based on makefiles and bash scripts.

 Over time, many documents have been produced that describe various aspects of NSS.
 You can start with:

 - the current primary NSS documentation page from which we link to other documentation.

 - a General Overview of the applications that use NSS and the features it provides.

 - a high level Introduction to the Internals of NSS.

 - learn about getting the NSS sources, building, and testing.